kylepletan9/Nader-Pletan-Bedside-Health-Monitoring/README.md

 alert_bridge: what the caregiver laptop would run and forwards the information to the display pico and sends warning or critical email to caregiver.

 pico_display_server: control the traffic light sensor and buzzer.
 Also publishes the html giving the display status.

+main.py: code runs on the pico, collects data from the tilt switch, heart rate, and temperature sensors. communicates with final_project_sensing_client.py to classify temperature and make health metric decision